AustralianAntarcticDivision/EchoviewR/README.md

 ### Getting started

-Currently there are two vignettes that describe the automation of reading data into Echoview (R), ```read_data_vignette.pdf``` and the automation of schools detection in Echoview (R) ```schoolsDetection.pdf```.
-Both the vignettes and examples in the function help use data available at the Australian Antarctic Division Data Centre [doi: http://dx.doi.org/10.4225/15/54CF081FB955F].
+We are currently updating the ```EchoviewR``` vignettes.
+Once available, the vignettes will use data available at the Australian Antarctic Division Data Centre [doi: http://dx.doi.org/10.4225/15/54CF081FB955F].

 ### Acknowledgements